loiclefevre/dragon/README.md

  # Uncomment to ask for Bring Your Own Licenses model (doesn't work for Always Free and AJD)
 # database_license_type=byol

+ # Path to a folder where data to load into collections can be found (default to current directory)
+data_path=.

  # A list of coma separated JSON collection name(s) that you wish to get right after database creation
 # database_collections=

- # Path to a folder where data to load into collections can be found (default to current directory)
-data_path=.
+ # A list of coma separated table name(s) that you wish to get right after database creation
+ # These table must have corresponding CSV file(s) so that table structure (DDL) is deduced from the files
+# database_tables=
 ```